schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 Use sticky-notes (Haftnotizen) or index cards (Karteikarten) to record details about your characters, monsters and obstacles.
 Write down Descriptors, Gear and other info.
 As they suffer Conditions, record those on the card.

 Benutze Haftnotizen oder Karteikarten, um Einzelheiten über die Figuren, Monster und Hindernisse festzuhalten.
-Schreibe auch Beschreiber, Ausrüstung und andere Informationen auf.
+Notiere auch Beschreiber, Ausrüstung und andere Informationen.

 Use index cards to record important terrain features, too.
 Write down any Descriptor(s) pertaining to the feature so players can take them into account as they plan their actions.